How does this medication work? What will it do for me?

 Dressings: Do not use dressings or bandages over clotrimazole cream unless recommended by your doctor.
 Diapers are not considered dressings because they allow air to contact the skin and are frequently changed.

 For external use only: Clotrimazole cream is for external use only and should not be taken by mouth.

 Nail infection: Clotrimazole is not to be used for infection of the nails.
 Contact your doctor if you have a fungal nail infection.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor.

-Breast-feeding: It is not known if clotrimazole passes into breast milk.
-If you are a breast-feeding mother, and are using this medication, it may affect your baby.
+Breast-feeding: This medication may pass into breast milk.
+If you are a breast-feeding mother and are using clotrimazole, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
 Depending on your specific circumstances, your doctor may want you to: